-Judge’s Ruling on Standing Rock Is a Chance to Return to Rule of Law—and Respect
+Judge’s Ruling on Standing Rock a Second Chance for Justice

 This statement was and still is nonsense.
 The Constitution of the United States declares treaties to be the supreme law of the land.
 That’s higher than state law.
 And weightier than the claim of a property right on federal property.
 And significantly more potent than the urgency to construct an oil pipeline before the price of oil drops.

-To enforce the so-called rule of law, virtual armies were sent in to arrest more than 100 people for speaking out.
+To enforce the so-called rule of law, virtual armies were sent in to arrest hundreds of people for speaking out.
 And today the county continues to cloud people’s lives, even manipulating the prosecution to ensure a guilty outcome without trial.

 But here’s the thing: The Petrostate of North Dakota lost the rule of law argument a long time ago.